techinems/slack-integrations/README.md

 * The previous night's crew and tonight's crew, between 0600 and 0900 hours
 * Tonight's crew, between 0900 and 1800 hours

 These differences provide a logical and grammatically accurate description of the status of night crews.
-The time between 0600 and 0900 hours was specifically selected because that crew will often still respond to emergency calls—even after their "shift" ended.
+The time between 0600 and 0900 hours was specifically selected because the previous night's crew will often still respond to emergency calls—even after their "shift" ended.

 ___

 ## RPI*Alert*
-The RPI*ALert* system provides audible, SMS, and email notifications to the RPI campus during high-priority, critical, rapidly changing events.
+The RPI*Alert* system provides audible, SMS, and email notifications to the RPI campus during high-priority, critical, rapidly changing events.
 Several systems have been set up to work with RPI*Alert*, including [Concerto Emergency](https://github.com/concerto-addons/concerto_emergency), most of which utilize RPI*Alert*'s public RSS feed.

 This Slack integration uses the RSS feed, as well, and forwards the alert to everybody on the #alerts channel, a specific channel intended to never be muted.